 Think of it this way.
 Lies are how demons get in; strongholds are how they stay in.

 These lies can be fears, emotional struggles, despair, exaggerations, confusion, and half-truths, just to name a few.

 They sneak in during your most vulnerable times and all they need you to do, like Eve, is to take a bite—listen to the accusation, give in to the temptation, come under the intimidation, dance with the depression….

 Once that lie is in, the enemy begins his fortification process.

-These strongholds can be developed from past pain, toxic relationships, temptation, religious spirits, accusation, mental struggles and addiction, just to name a few
+These strongholds can be developed from past pain, toxic relationships, temptation, religious spirits, accusations, mental struggles, and addiction, just to name a few.

 Paul goes on to say in 2 Corinthians 10:5: “We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ.”